TZstatsADS/Spr2017-proj4-team-5/doc/a_note_on_contributions.md

 Summary: In this project, we do Algorithm implementation and evaluation for Name disambiguation in Author Citations.

 [Contribution Statement] Tang and Jiang are handling with paper 2 Naive Bayse Model.
 Han and Yu deal with the paper 5 method.
+Vikas Arun worked on data cleaning.
 All team members approve our work presented in our GitHub repository including this contribution statement.